Found us from search engine?

 We hope you have a better understanding of internal links now.
-Here are 5 top reasons to focus on good internal link strategy.
+Here are 5 top reasons to focus on a good internal link strategy.

-As you already know, Google uses their crawler bots or “spiders” to navigate in a site and find out what the site is all about.
+As you already know, Google uses its crawler bots or “spiders” to navigate in a site and find out what the site is all about.
 These crawlers will make their way through your pages, and index them accordingly.

 Do you get the picture here?
 If you do not provide internal linking between pages of your sites, there’s no way for Google to crawl and index your site.

 These smart crawlers visit your pages and it’s their job to pass through all the links that you have provided and the pages can get easily indexed.

 Just so you know, it takes these bots much longer to index pages on sites without a good internal link structure.
 By linking your internal pages to each other, you make it easier and faster for Google bots to index your pages.

 So, always make sure that all your interlinked pages are easily accessible to search engines.

 Google’s spider will crawl a web following the link paths defined by the website structure.
 Build a smart internal linking architecture to help the crawler find deeper pages that are not always visited, for instance, new content.

 When you have new content published, make sure that it is internally linked in the way you would like the crawler to find it.
 Imagine these smart crawlers are human and treat them as one.
 Teach them to find and read your content just like how we, as a human, do.

 If a website has strong internal linking, Google crawlers will find it easier to crawl and find the new content that you created and link to.
 Internal linking also helps the crawlers to know you are pointing to other related content on your site.